-Adapted National Curriculum for England/IGCSEs/ A-Levels; ages 3-18; co-ed; day; independent; privately owned;
+Adapted National Curriculum for England/ IGCSE/ A Level; ages 3-18; co-ed; day; independent; privately owned

-On three campuses in the east, west and south-west of Moscow.
-The original east campus educates pupils from 3 to 18, the west from 3 to 11 and the south-west from 3 to 16.
-The schools are owned and run by the Orbital Education group of ten schools and the east campus is accredited by the Council of International Schools (CIS).
+On two campuses in the west and south-west of Moscow.
+The west campus educates children from 3 to 11 and the south-west from 3 to 18.
+The schools are owned and run by the Orbital Education group of ten schools.
 On leaving, roughly 35 per cent go to university in the UK with the remainder almost all heading to US or European universities.

 Click here to read our full review of the English International School

-A member of the Nord Anglia Education group, now incorporating a performing arts programme in collaboration with Julliard, New York and a STEAM programme designed with input from MIT.
+A member of the Nord Anglia Education group, now incorporating a performing arts programme in collaboration with Julliard, New York and a STEM programme designed with input from MIT.
 Classes taught in English to students from over 60 different nationalities.
-Members of, but not accredited by, international educational associations.

 Click here to read our full review of the International School of Moscow